andrebola/gender-recs/README.md

 ## Description

-This repository contains the code to reproduce the results of the paper entitled "Break the Loop: Gender Imbalance in Music Recommenders", by Andres Ferraro, Xavier Serra and Christine Bauer.
+This repository contains the code to reproduce the results of the paper entitled "Break the Loop: Gender Imbalance in Music Recommenders", by Andres Ferraro, Xavier Serra, and Christine Bauer.

 ## Instructions